Lemon Buttermilk Cake with Lemon Glaze

 Blueberry Lemon Cake with Lemon Glaze — The cake is packed with sweet, juicy blueberries and while there’s lemon in the batter, it’s the lemon glaze that really brings out the tartly-sweet lemon flavor that complements the blueberries so well.

-Blueberry Lemon Cake with Lemon Glaze
+Blueberry Lemon Cake with Lemon Glaze on a cake stand.

-The Best Lemon Loaf (Better-Than-Starbucks Copycat) – Took years but I finally recreated it!!
-Easy, no mixer, no cake mix, dangerously good, and SPOT ON!!
+The Best Lemon Loaf (Better-Than-Starbucks Copycat) – Took years but I finally recreated it!
+Easy, no mixer, no cake mix, dangerously good, and SPOT ON!

-Lemon Olive Oil Cake – My new FAVORITE lemon dessert of all time!!
-Lemon zest, juice, extract, and Limoncello add so much AMAZING lemon flavor to this EASY, ridiculously moist no-mixer cake that’s unique and INCREDIBLE!!
+Lemon Olive Oil Cake – My new FAVORITE lemon dessert of all time!
+Lemon zest, juice, extract, and Limoncello add so much AMAZING lemon flavor to this EASY, ridiculously moist no-mixer cake that’s unique and INCREDIBLE!

 Lemon Coconut White Chocolate Gooey Bars — The lemon base is soft and chewy, there’s coconut and white chocolate chips for extra texture, and sweetened condensed milk peeks through the top.